-My training is based in using the expressive arts combined with therapeutic approaches such as Narrative, Cognitive Behavioral, Dialectical and Developmental.
+I combine expressive arts with therapeutic approaches such as narrative, cognitive behavioral, dialectic and developmental therapy.
 My expressive arts training includes the use of art materials, drama, music, poetry, writing, play and all forms of creative expression to help clients engage and process at the deepest level.
-This is especially useful when working with children and teens.
+This is especially useful when working with children.

 My practice includes helping youth and their families:

 Manage worries, anxiety and stress

 • Talk about difficult family situations including divorce, illness or death

 Navigate challenges related to perinatal mood or anxiety disorders

 Gain skills to navigate overwhelming feelings

 • Overcome emotional challenges such as depression, anxiety and emotional blocks